-- You will need to properly “serve” the other party.
+- You will need to properly “serve” the other parent.

 Requesting a CSEA review

 One way to request a child-support change is having the county CSEA review your order.
-A review means that a caseworker looks at both parties’ information to see if child support or health insurance should be added or changed.
-The parties do not have to attend the administrative review.
+A review means that a caseworker looks at both parents’ information to see if child support or health insurance should be added or changed.
+The parents do not have to attend the administrative review.

 You are eligible for a CSEA review if: